alanjones2/streamlit-chart-varieties/article.md

           id_vars=['Month'])
 ```

-You can look up `melt`in the [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.melt.html) but basically this code creates a new column called _Name_ which contains the values from the original columns _ETH_ and _BTC_.
-The _Month_ column remains a single column but it is expanded lengthwise to match _Name_ and the values for the months are repeated as required.
+You can look up `melt`in the [Pandas documentation](https://pandas.pydata.org/docs/reference/api/pandas.melt.html) but basically this code creates a column called _value_ which contains the values from the original columns _ETH_ and _BTC_.
+The _Month_ column remains a single column but it is expanded lengthwise to match _value_ and the numbers of the months are repeated as required.
+A new column _Name_ is created that will contain the value _ETH_ or _BTC_ and labels the _value_ in the same row.
 The result can be seen in the image below.

  ![](images/crypto-data-long.png)